bbauska/UofM-Intro-CSS3/README.md

 Welcome to Introduction to CSS3.
 CSS stands for Cascading Style Sheets, a method of styling your HTML documents with various colors, fonts, layouts, and spacing.
 But that is just the beginning.
-You can also do some \"cool\" stuff such as creating transitions or adding animations.
+You can also do some &quot;cool&quot; stuff such as creating transitions or adding animations.
 There are so many things you can do with CSS, that we focus on the
 following: